Australia Post: Agency services and retail merchandise

 Retail Merchandise: A variety of complementary products, packaging products, collectibles and post office boxes and locked bags are offered across the network of Australia Post outlets in Australia.

+Australia Post is one of organisations of issuing agency of Australian Passport along with Australian Passport Office of Australian Department of Foreign Affairs and Trade.

 Parcels and logistics

 Australia Post collects, processes and delivers single parcels or multi-parcel consignments all across Australia and internationally.
 It also provides complete end-to-end supply chain capabilities, from manufacturer (domestic or international) to consumer with integrated logistics services and a broad range of distribution options to track and trace deliveries.

 Digital services

 Australia Post offers a number of digital services outside of their main mail/parcel/logistics area.
 These include employment screening, online payment services and a digital identity platform.

-Parcel Lockers
+Parcel lockers

-Australia Post now offers parcel lockers at over 500 locations near post offices, supermarkets and railway stations.
+Australia Post started offering parcel lockers in 2012, which has now expanded to over 700 locations near post offices, supermarkets and railway stations.
 These lockers are free to use for Australia Post deliveries and can be picked up at anytime during day or night.
 Once delivered, the package must be picked up within 48 hours.